 5.1 Socioeconomic characteristics of pig farmers

-The socioeconomic characteristics of the pig farmers that were studied include age, sex, marital status, education level, household size farm size, and experience in pig farming.
-The majority of the sampled farmers in the study were males (59%) and females were 41%.
+The socioeconomic characteristics of the pig farmers that were studied include age, sex, marital status, education level, household size, farm size, and experience in pig farming.
+The majority of the sampled farmers in the study were males (59%), and females were 41%.
 The results of the study were in line with Ogunniyi and Omoteso (2011) where males dominated the pig farming business.
-Although this results reveal that pig farming is mainly done by males probably because of the stressful nature of raising pigs, but it does not imply that women were not highly involved in the study area.
+Although these results reveal that pig farming is mainly done by males, probably because of the stressful nature of raising pigs, it does not imply that women were not highly involved in the study area.
 Females in the study area were involved as family labour that helped with the feeding of the animals and cleaning the piggery.

 The results of the study revealed that the mean age of the pig farmers was 44.6 years with a standard deviation of 13.75.
-This implies that that on average the pig farmers are above 35 years which is the youthful age.
-About 60% of the farmers are above 35 years which affect the farmers’ productivity since young farmers are more active as compared to their older counterparts.
-Having less young farmers in the study area may be due to the fact that they migrate to urban areas in search of jobs.
-It is shown in the table that 21.5% of the respondent farmers were single, 63.4% were married whereas 12.9 were widowed.
-Having a higher percentage of married farmers in the study area, is in line with the finding of Jibowo (1992) study which revealed that majority of the adult population in the society consists of married people.
-Marriage in African context is regarded to be more responsible and important in decision making, particularly when planning and implementing ideas as compared to a single farmer who may depend in his own ideas during decision making (Khumalo, 2017).
+This implies that on average the pig farmers are above 35 years, which is a youthful age.
+About 60% of the farmers are above 35 years, which affect the farmers’ productivity since young farmers are more active as compared to their older counterparts.
+Having fewer young farmers in the study area may be since that they migrate to urban areas in search of jobs.
+It is shown in the table that 21.5% of the respondent farmers were single, 63.4% were married, whereas 12.9 were widowed.
+Having a higher percentage of married farmers in the study area is in line with the findings of Jibowo (1992) study, which revealed that the most of the adult population in the society consists of married people.
+Marriage in the African context is regarded to be more responsible and important in decision making, particularly when planning and implementing ideas as compared to a single farmer who may depend in his own ideas during decision making (Khumalo, 2017).
 According to the results on household size, 57.1% of the farmers studied had a household size of 6 to 10 members, 27.4% of the farmers had a household size of 1 to 5 members while 15.5% of the sampled farmers had a household size of 11 to 20 members.

 According to Kibirige (2013) farming experience and education are the fundamental factors in enhancing human capital.
 The average farming experience of the pig farmers was found to be 5 years.
 The maximum farming experience was found to be 28 years.
 Eighty nine percent (89.3) of the pig farmers had a farming experience of 1 to 10 years and 1.2 % of the farmers had a farming experience of 21 to 30 years.
 It is said that farmers with more years of experience can better reduce the chances of risks.
 The results on the education level of the farmers show that 1.2% of the pig farmers had primary education, 10.7% of them had secondary education, and 35.7% of the pig farmers had tertiary education.
 About 98% of the respondent farmers had attained secondary education which is considered the elementary education necessary for business management skills (Kumar, 2010).
 The average number of years spent in school was found to be 13.6 years.